-The De Beers Code of Origin is a trusted source program that reflects De Beers’ deep commitment to social and environmental responsibility, so you can feel proud of your diamond and the opportunities it has created.
-Each diamond has a unique customized code providing assurance that it is natural and conflict-free, and was discovered by De Beers in Botswana, Canada, Namibia, or South Africa.
+The De Beers Code of Origin is a trusted source programme that reflects De Beers’ deep commitment to social and environmental responsibility, so you can feel proud of your diamond and the opportunities it has created.
+Each diamond has a unique customised code providing assurance that it is natural and conflict-free, and was discovered by De Beers in Botswana, Canada, Namibia or South Africa.
 This code is an inscription on your diamond that is invisible to the naked eye.

 De Beers’ Commitment

 In a multitude of ways, from education and jobs to healthcare and wildlife conservation, the diamonds discovered by De Beers make a significant contribution to the people and places where they are found.
 Through Building Forever, De Beers has made a commitment to ensuring these positive impacts are sustained well beyond the discovery of their last diamond.
 It is this belief and mission that sits at the heart of De Beers.

 The De Beers Code of Origin provides assurance that your diamond:

 Is a natural diamond, discovered by De Beers

 Was discovered in Botswana, Canada, Namibia or South Africa, where it has helped provide jobs, healthcare and education, with a particular focus on programmes supporting women and girls

 Is conflict-free and meets De Beers’ industry-leading ethical standards